R10Auricchio/FanPage/README.md

   -You must use a 'select' list and a 'datalist'.

   -Make sure that your form has a button to submit the users responses.

+  BONUS

+  -Redirect the user to a separate html page that you have created confirming their submission.
+You can add more content here if you would like as well.